Ennis, Texas: Government

-The city of Ennis has a City Commissioner/City Manager government type, with several commissioners representing different wards of the city government in city council.
-The city is also one of the largest incorporated cities in the United States that continues to elect its City Marshal.
+The city of Ennis has a city commissioner/city manager government type, with several commissioners representing different wards of the city government in city council.
+The city is also one of the largest incorporated cities in the United States that continues to elect its city marshal.
 The mayor is Kameron Raburn.

 Education

 Education is administered by the Ennis Independent School District, which consists of two early childhood centers, four elementary schools, two intermediate schools, one junior high, and Ennis High School.
-Secondary education offers several extracurricular programs, such as UIL (University Interscholastic League) Academics and Sports, TSA (Technology Student Association), and the National FFA Organization.
-Junior high and high school sports include baseball, football, basketball, volleyball, tennis, cross country, track, powerlifting, softball, soccer, and golf.
+Secondary education offers several extracurricular programs, such as University Interscholastic League academics and sports, Technology Student Association, and the National FFA Organization.
+Junior high and high school sports include baseball, football, basketball, volleyball, tennis, cross-country running, track, powerlifting, softball, soccer, and golf.

+Media

+Notable movies partially filmed in Ennis include Deadly Blessing (1981) and Walking Tall: The Payback (2007).